 January 5, 2016

-Even though this may end up being the warmest winter on record (surpassing last year’s claim to that title), much of the US is still experiencing typical winter conditions.
-The good news is that natural gas prices are at 16-year-low and oil prices are at an 11-year-low.
-That being said, in cold weather even the most meticulously planned family budget can be strained with the additional heating costs during the winter months.
-This especially applies to people living in single detached homes or townhouses.
-Here are a few suggestions to lower your heating bill when the temperatures drop:
+Despite the possibility of this winter becoming the warmest on record, many parts of the US are still facing typical winter conditions.
+Fortunately, natural gas prices are currently at a 16-year low, and oil prices are at an 11-year low.
+However, cold weather can still put a strain on even the most well-planned family budget due to increased heating costs during the winter months, particularly for those residing in single detached homes or townhouses.
+To help alleviate this financial burden, here are a few suggestions to lower your heating bill when temperatures drop:

 Cut back on usage